carbon-language/carbon-lang/docs/design/generics/details.md

 mean generalizing some language construct with compile-time parameters.
 These parameters can be types, [facets](terminology.md#facet), or other values.

-Imagine we want to write a function parameterized by a type argument.
+Imagine we want to write a function with a type (or facet) parameter.
 Maybe our function is `PrintToStdout` and let's say we want to operate on values that have a type for which we have an implementation of the `ConvertibleToString` interface.
 The `ConvertibleToString` interface has a `ToString` method returning